ruforavishnu/Beta-Beaver/readme.md

 1. Trying and testing and figuring out how control passes from controller to view and then to model and how the control flow takes place
 2. In the process of writing code for the U aspect of CRUD

+Commit#16
+**********

+Modified on: July 2, 2021
+Time taken: 20 minutes.

+Changes made:

+1. Learnt how to create a form using codeigniter's specific form code
+2. Updated the codeigniter form with data from DB at runtime.